<SPC 260 Introduction to New Media>

 ***Final Web Project Distributed***

-Wednesday, May 11.
-The Impact of the Digital Revolution on “Old Media” Industries; The Long Tail; The Sad Case of the Music Industry
+Thursday, May 9.
+The Impact of the Digital Revolution on “Old Media” Industries; The Long Tail; The Case of the Music Industry

 Chris Anderson, “The Long Tail”